Rocco Pugliese was a young

 first to be founded in the province of Reggio Calabria.

-In the elections of 1924 the Communists were very close to have
+In the elections of April 6th, 1924, the Communists presented

-members, and one hundred and eighty were the members of the juvenile
+hundred members, and one hundred and eighty were the members of

-circle, being mainly peasants and labourers, besides professionals
+the juvenile circle, being mainly peasants and labourers, besides

 The strength of the anti-fascist movement in Palmi manifested